vrockai/pipeline-test/docs/content.md

 ---

-## Effects of marine sediment as agricultural substrate on soil microbial diversity: an amplicon sequencing study.
+## Effects of marine sediment as agricultural substrate on soil microbial diversity: an amplicon sequencing study
- 10.08.2023, _D Núñez-Gómez, P Melgarejo, JJ Martínez-Nicolás, F Hernández, R Martínez-Font, V Lidón, P Legua_

-The soil microbiota has a direct impact on plant development and other metabolic systems, such as the degradation of organic matter and the availability of microelements and metabolites.
-In the context of agricultural soils, microbial activity is crucial for maintaining soil health and productivity.
-Thus, the present study aimed to identify, characterize, and quantify the microbial communities of four types of substrates with varying proportions of marine port sediment used for cultivating lemons.
-By investigating microbial diversity and relative abundance, the work aimed to highlight the importance of soil microbial communities in agriculture when alternative culture media was used.

 [Source](https://doi.org/10.1186/s40793-023-00519-4)

-10.1186/s40793-023-00519-4

 ---